Murder of Sandra Cantu: Investigation

 On April 10, 2009, Huckaby was arrested and charged with the murder of Cantu.
 She received further charges regarding the druggings of a 7-year-old girl and a 37-year-old man; these charges were dropped as part of a plea bargain in which Huckaby pleaded guilty to the first-degree murder and kidnapping of Cantu in order to avoid the death penalty.
 Huckaby was sentenced to life imprisonment without possibility of parole.
 At her sentencing, Huckaby said, "I still cannot understand why I did what I did.
 This is a question I will struggle with for the rest of my life."
 The prosecutor in the case speculated that she killed Cantu for attention.

-In the media
+Legacy

-An episode of Law and Order: SVU titled “Totem” is loosely based on this case.
+Sandra Cantu’s memory continues to be deeply honored by the Tracy community, where she is affectionately referred to as "Tracy's Angel."
+Her elementary school, Melville S. Jacobson Elementary School, celebrates her life through various dedications, including the Sandra Cantu Playground, Sandra's Cottage, and Sandra Cantu Buddy Benches, which foster inclusion and kindness among students.

-The case has been covered on the Investigation Discovery true crime show Deadly Women as the third case of the episode "Loathe Thy Neighbor."
-The case was also profiled on the true crime show “See No Evil” on the Investigative Discovery channel in the episode “Someone You Trust” which originally aired on January 11, 2023.
+A local community organizer & relative of Cantu also established the annual Tracy Celebrates Children event in 2011 to commemorate Sandra’s life.
+This free, city-wide day of play invites children and families to come together, supported by local sponsors and volunteers, to honor childhood and Sandra’s legacy.